decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 ## Method Specific Identifier

 The method specific identifier is represented as the Hex-encoded Ethereum address on the target network.

 	ethr-did = "did:ethr:" ethr-address
 	ethr-address = "0x" 40*HEXDIG

+    ethr-did = "did:ethr:" ethr-specific-idstring
+    ethr-specific-idstring = [ ethr-network ":" ] ethr-address
+    ethr-network = "mainnet" / "ropsten" / "rinkeby" / "kovan"

 The Ethereum address is case-insensitive.

+Note, if no public Ethereum network was specified, it is assumed that the DID is anchored on the Ethereum mainnet per default.
+This means the following DIDs will resolve to the same DID Document:

+    did:ethr:mainnet:0xb9c5714089478a327f09197987f16f9e5d936e8a
+    did:ethr:0xb9c5714089478a327f09197987f16f9e5d936e8a

 ## CRUD Operation Definitions